samschloegel/qlab-scripts/docs/src/scripts/misc.md

 ## Complete Selected

+That one long cue takes forever, you're in tech, and you need the cue to complete in order to get in place to continue.
+This script loads the selected cue to 99.9% complete, and then fires it.
+Let's move on.

 ```applescript
 -- For help, bug reports, or feature suggestions, please visit https://github.com/samschloegel/qlab-scripts
 -- Built for QLab 5. v211121-01